akadriu98/OE1102082402813/README.md

 ## What is Needed to Reproduce

 - A valid Apple ID and password (controlled test account)
-- A valid PET token (captured from an iOS session or extracted using MITM proxying)
+- A valid PET token (captured from an iOS session or extracted using a proxy)
 - At least one device registered under the account in **offline state**

 > Note: This PoC was conducted using a test account and simulated devices.